 Annual maintenance and repairs for a semi-truck are estimated to be around $20,000.
 The yearly cost of replacing the tires on a semi-truck alone can reach upwards of $5,000.
-Other common maintenance and repair items include the brakes, wiring, air or line hoses, and alternators.
+Other common maintenance and repair items include brakes, wiring, air or line hoses, and alternators.
 And those are just some of the most common expenses associated with owning a large truck.
-Multiply that by however many trucks you own and add in a contingency budget for unexpected expenses and repair costs can really add up.
+Multiply that by however many trucks you own and add in a contingency budget for unexpected expenses and truck repair costs can really add up.

-What Is a Truck Repair Loan?
+What Is A Truck Repair Loan?

 A truck repair loan is a specialized financing option designed to help with the maintenance and repair of commercial trucks.
 They are available to both fleet owners, independent operators, and anyone else who requires repairs on a commercial truck.